-The IRS expects around 60 percent of taxpayers to use tax professionals this year to prepare and file their tax returns.
+The IRS expects around 60% of taxpayers to use tax professionals to prepare and file their tax returns.
 In most cases, those tax return preparers provide honest service to their clients.

 But, as in any other business, there are unscrupulous tax pros.